Create verification sessions and collect identity data.

 to help you understand why the verification requires your input.

-You can review the user’s information in the Dashboard to approve or deny them at any time.
+You can review the user’s information in the Console to approve or deny them at any time.

 consent_declined